lenra-io/docs/src/markdown/features/data-management.md

 }
 ```

-You can get only the name of the users by using this projection:
+You can get only the names of the users by using this projection:

 ```json
 {